hashicorp/terraform-provider-aws/docs/add-a-new-resource.md

 ### Steps to Add a Resource

+#### Fork the provider and create a feature branch

+For a new resources use a branch named `f-{resource name}` for example: `f-ec2-vpc`.
+See [Raising a Pull Request](raising-a-pull-request.md) for more details.

 #### Name the resource:

+Either by creating the file manually, or using `skaff` to generate a template.

 All resources should be named with the following pattern: `aws_<service>_<name>`